dillonhicks/rsnek/Milestones.md

 libfringe allows for generators and self managed stacks that can be the basis of uthreads for optimizing single threaded cases.

+- Should try to abstract the single vs multithreaded concurrency primitives
+  - Determine if the crossbeam crate has anything that can help

 ## v0.5.0 - Classobj